Nordic Bronze Age: Burials

-Oak coffin burials dating from the 14th–13th centuries BC contained well-preserved mummified bodies, along with their clothing and burial goods.
-The bodies were intentionally mummified by watering the burial mounds to create a bog-like, oxygen-free environment within the graves.
+Oak coffin burials dating from the 14th–13th centuries BC contained well-preserved clothing and burial goods, though only bones survive of the dead themselves.
+Notable examples include the Egtved Girl, Skrydstrup Woman, and burials from Borum Eshøj and Trindhoj in Denmark.
+Oak-coffin burials seem to have been intentionally preserved by watering the burial mounds to create a bog-like, oxygen-free environment within the graves.
 This practice may have been stimulated by cultural influence from Egypt, as it coincided with the appearance of Egyptian artefacts in Scandinavia and the appearance of Baltic amber in Egypt (e.g. in the tomb of Tutankhamun).
-However, intentional mummification within oak coffin burials has also been noted in Britain at an earlier date (c.
+However, intentional preservation of oak coffin burials has also been noted in Britain at an earlier date (c.
 2300 BC).